 You should know that a Cocker Spaniel Rottweiler mix needs lots of daily exercise and does not tolerate being left alone for long periods, relishing human company and potentially becoming destructive if separation anxiety strikes.
 The breed is a moderate shedder that requires twice-weekly grooming to keep the coat in good condition and free from tangles.

 The Englishweiler is a crossbreed that’s created by mixing a Rottweiler with an English Bulldog.
-At first glance, these dogs look similar to the Bullweiler, and they are quite similar in temperament too.
+At first glance, these dogs look similar to the Bullweiler and are quite similar in temperament.

-Although the Englishweiler looks tough, the breed is very friendly and sociable, getting on well with other dogs and children too.
-However, these pups do have a strong guarding instinct, making great guard dogs who will readily warn you if strangers are on your property.
+Although the Englishweiler looks tough, the breed is friendly and sociable, getting on well with other dogs and children.
+These pups have a strong guarding instinct, making loyal and alert guard dogs who readily warn you if strangers are on your property.

 The Englishweiler is a medium-sized dog, maturing to stand up to 27 inches tall and weighing anything between 35 and 110 pounds.

 The Golden Rottie is a cross between a Golden Retriever and a Rottweiler.
-The Golden Rottie is a very popular Golden Retriever mix that can make a great family pet.
-These are intelligent, trainable dogs who generally get on well with other family members.
-However, because of the strong guarding instinct of the Rottweiler parent, you must be sure to socialize and train your puppy from day one.
+The Golden Rottie is a very popular Golden Retriever mix that makes an unforgettable family pet.
+These intelligent, trainable dogs typically get on well with other family members.
+Because of the strong guarding instinct of the Rottweiler parent, you must be sure to socialize and train your puppy from day one.

 The Golden Rottie does shed continually and more heavily in spring and fall when the coat is “blown.”
 So, you will need to spend time grooming your dog at least once or twice a week.
 Both parent breeds come from working stock, which means their crossbreed offspring will need plenty of exercise to keep them happy and healthy.